David Henry (bodybuilder)

-David Henry (born February 24, 1975 in Denver, Colorado) is an American International Federation of BodyBuilders (IFBB) professional bodybuilder.
+David Henry (born February 24, 1975, in Denver, Colorado) is an American International Federation of BodyBuilders (IFBB) professional bodybuilder.
 Henry is a Master Sgt.
 (E-7) in the United States Air Force.
 He lives in Tucson, Arizona.
+Henry is the first 202-212 division Mr Olympia winner.

 Career

 At age 17, David started training with weight for his track & field events and competed his first bodybuilding competition, the Team Muscle Tech Challenge, where he won.
 His first National Physique Committee (NPC) competition was in the 2001 NPC Nationals, where he placed 11th in the middleweight division.
 His first IFBB competition was the Florida Pro Xtreme Challenge of 2004, where he placed 10th.
 His first Ironman Pro Invitational was in the same year, where he placed 6th.
 His first Arnold Classic was in 2005, where he placed 12th.
 He competed in his first Mr. Olympia later that year, where he placed 14th.
+In 2008, Henry placed 15th at the Mr Olympia but went on to winning the first 202 Mr Olympia division title.